 McHenry Library, University library at University of California Santa Cruz, United States.

-The building was completed in 1968 according to designs by architect John Carl Warnecke and named after Dean E. McHenry, the founding chancellor of UC Santa Cruz.
-Its opening marked an important milestone as the young campus established its academic resources.
+The building was completed in 1968, designed by architect John Carl Warnecke, and named after Dean E. McHenry, the founding chancellor of UC Santa Cruz.
+It was one of the first major buildings on what was then a very new campus, and it helped establish the academic tone of the institution from its early years.

 The community of curious travelers